ottdog/BoatGame/code/styleGuidelines.md

   2. Maximum line length is to be capped at 100 characters, including whitespae
   3. Use two lines between methods
-  4. If you think it would improve readability, include a coment line of '=' with a section title to seperate methods of similar functionality, like below:
+  4. If you think it would improve readability, include a coment line of '=' with a section title to seperate groups of methods with similar functionality, like below:
 ```java
 //============ Setters and getters =============